vividf/AWML/projects/TransFusion/docs/TransFusion-L/v0/base.md

 ### TransFusion-L base/0.4

-- We added DB1.3 for training.
+- We added DB JPNTAXI v3.0 for training.
-- mAP of (DB1.0 + 1.1 test dataset, eval range 90m) is as same as the model of base/0.3.
+- mAP of "DB JPNTAXI v1.0 + DB JPNTAXI v2.0 test dataset, eval range 90m" is as same as the model of base/0.3.

 |          | mAP  | car  | truck | bus  | bicycle | pedestrian |
 | -------- | ---- | ---- | ----- | ---- | ------- | ---------- |